uktrade/redbox/README.md

 System-wide, static, settings are defined [Settings.py](redbox-core/redbox/models/settings.py), these are set via environment file .env

 Dynamic, per-request, settings are defined in [AISettings.py](redbox-core/redbox/models/chain.py), these are set within the django-app, and can be changed by an administrator.
-This includes the LLM to use which by default will be GPT-4o.
+This includes the LLM to use which by default will be Claude Sonnet 3.5.

 # Contributing